 Address: 72 Porter Field Rd, Middlebury, VT 05753

 The Middlebury College Museum of Art is a vital educational component of Middlebury College.
 The museum is a must-see destination for history lovers with thousands of artifacts ranging from 19th Century sculptures, Asian art, and contemporary prints.

 An upcoming exhibit includes scenes from Johannesburg and Lagos.
 These two African cities have experienced tremendous growth over recent years, and the street scenes showcase the complex stories of the people.
 Art includes tales of desperation, hope, migration, labor, and imagination.
-This art museum is one of the best free things to do in Middlebury, Vermont.
+This art museum is one of Middlebury, Vermont’s best free things to do.